Las Vegas, Nevada

 Tourism

-Las Vegas Strip.
+The major attractions in Las Vegas are the casinos.
+The most famous hotels are located on Las Vegas Boulevard, better known as the Las Vegas Strip.
 Many of these hotels carry thousands of rooms.
 There are, of course, large casino areas in these hotels as well.
 There are many hotel casinos in the city's downtown area as well, which was the original focal point of the city's gaming industry in its early days.
 Several large hotels and casinos are also located somewhat off the Strip but adjacent to it, as well as in the county around the city.

-Some of the most notable casinos located downtown are on the
+Some of the most notable casinos located downtown are on the Fremont Street Experience and include:

 Golden Nugget